jrrembert/conference-schedule/README.md

 2. Sessions can only be edited by the conference organizer.
 This is intentional in order to give the conference owner greater quality control over outward-facing conference content.
 3. Since sometimes a session may be something like a panel discussion or fireside chat, a session is permitted to have one or more speakers.
 Speakers are implemented as a StringProperty repeated to account for this.
 4. A new task was added to send an email to the organizer when a new session is added.
+5. A note on Session property types:
+  * IntegerProperty is being used for `duration`, but it would probably be better to change this to a TimeProperty and rename to `end_date`.
+  * Date is used for `date` since hour, minute, etc data isn't needed.
+Dates must be entered as MM/DD/YYYY.
+  * TimeProperty is used for `start_date` since calendar date isn't needed.
+Times must be entered as HH:MM.

 Next steps: